d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/bert.md

 Combining the best of both worlds,
-BERT (Bidirectional Encoder Representations from Transformers) encodes context bidirectionally and requires minimal architecture changes for a wide range of NLP tasks :cite:`Devlin.Chang.Lee.ea.2018`.
+BERT (Bidirectional Encoder Representations from Transformers) encodes context bidirectionally and requires minimal architecture changes for a wide range of natural language processing tasks :cite:`Devlin.Chang.Lee.ea.2018`.
 Using a pretrained Transformer encoder,
 BERT is able to represent any token based on its bidirectional context.
 During supervised learning of downstream tasks,